knickels/Player-Stage-Manual/CONTROLLERS.md

 double forwardSpeed, turnSpeed;
 ```

-Let's say that Bigbob's maximum speed is 1 metre/second and it can turn 90$^\circ$ a second.
+Let's say that Bigbob's maximum speed is 1 metre/second and it can turn 90
+degrees a second.
 We will write a small subfunction to randomly assign forward and turning speeds between 0 and the maximum speeds.
 ```
 void Wander(double *forwardSpeed, double *turnSpeed)
 {